 “Ranching in the Superstitions”

 Charles (Chuck) Backus will describe the ranching history in the Superstitions and the Quarter Circle U Ranch, which originally included all the area from Apache Junction, US 60 to the Florence Junction and north to what is now Canyon Lake.
 The “U Ranch” officially began with the building of the ranch house in 1876 and is thought to be the location of “The Lost Dutchman’s Mine”.
 Mr. Backus will discuss the ranch’s colorful history from the pre-statehood, primitive operations to the progressive, modern ranch it is today.
-Central Arizona College, 805 S. Idaho Rd, Rm B126.
+Central Arizona College, 805 S. Idaho Rd., Apache Junction, Rm B126.
 Free.
 Space limited to classroom size.

 “Ground Hog Day” Guided Hike